Chubb, Taylor, Jones lead Week 17 fantasy football running back rankings

 CINCINNATI, Dec.
 29 (UPI) -- Nick Chubb, Jonathan Taylor, Ronald Jones, Austin Ekeler and Joe Mixon top my Week 17 fantasy football running back rankings for 2021.

-Alvin Kamara, Damien Harris, David Montgomery, Javonte Williams and Josh Jacobs round out my Top 10 options for Week 17.
+Alvin Kamara, David Montgomery, Dalvin Cook, Javonte Williams and Ezekiel Elliott round out my Top 10 options for Week 17.

-Jeff Wilson Jr., Rashaad Penny, Devin Singletary and Jamaal Williams are among the other running backs to consider for your weekly lineup.
+Jeff Wilson Jr., Rashaad Penny and Devin Singletary are among the other running backs to consider for your weekly lineup.

 Plenty of other running backs with great matchups this week are available aside from the elite names.
 Try to find a player who will get a lot of carries, targets in the passing game or goal line work and has a good Week 17 matchup.